Creating a newsletter

 Create a GitHub issue to collect items#

 Create a new GitHub issue where throughout the month you and other community members can suggest news items as a comment.
 For example, in this issue, several members could suggest news items to include in the next newsletter, in this case for June 2020.
-Such GitHub issues can be published in the current newsletter inviting contributions from the readers and community members for the next month.
+Such GitHub issues can be published in the current newsletter inviting contributions from readers and community members for the next month.

 Start a draft#

-There are several ways to start a draft for a Turing Way newsletter:
+There are several ways to start a draft for a The Turing Way newsletter:

 You can work on this GitHub branch locally or online through a pull request (PR).
 If working online, please keep the draft mode on for your PR or add “[WIP]” (work in progress) in the title.

-Create the first draft on a shared HackMD when working with others to collaboratively write your draft before you transfer them on a GitHub branch.
+Create the first draft on a shared HackMD when working with others to collaboratively write your draft before you transfer them to a GitHub branch.

 Collect items for the newsletter as bullet points#

 Based on what we currently publish, collect information from the listed resources for the topics described below (they can be presented in a format agreed with The Turing Way staff):

-Community meetings: review the community calendar for upcoming events such as Collaboration Café, book dash and workshops.
+Community meetings: review the community calendar for upcoming events such as Collaboration Cafés, book dashes and workshops.